 5 – Shower and get ready – yes, I do my hair, makeup and get dressed for the day, even when I’m home all day long.
 I feel WAY better when I look decent!

 It’s now 9 am, I’m back home and ready to start my day.
 My house is picked up, beds are made (the kids make theirs every morning too – although our son can sneak out without doing it haha), kitchen is clean, and I’m ready to start working.
-I grab a quick breakfast around now as well.
-Usually something light because I’m not a big breakfast eater.
+I grab a quick snack around now as well.
+Usually something light like nuts and cheese (healthy fats, part of our diet again).
 It’s truly amazing how much you can accomplish in a short time if you plan it out and stick to it.

 My work day is short – I have to leave at 3 pm to pick our daughter up from school and take her to dance.
 I’m often out of the house until, or around dinner time, so I have to be proactive and cook supper any time between 2 pm and 4 pm, so it’s ready to eat when we are all back home at the end of the day.
 Our meals are usually quick and simple, and mostly consist of meat and veggies.
 Taco Tuesdays are a life saver too!
 I don’t make them every week, but they’re always helpful.
 Nutrition Tip : Forego the taco and tortilla shells and use romain lettuce leaves to roll your taco meat in.
 Load it up with yogurt, avocado, tomatoes, cheese and they are delish!!
 We do the same with fajitas.